 Here are my favourite French markets in Provence, the place I love to call “the French region of lavender”.

-* If you cannot do without books go to antiquarian books market,which is held every 1st Sunday of the month, at Place de l’Hôtel de Ville.In this market, I bought some French cheeses such as Tome de Chevre and St. Marcellin recommended by the locals, jams, honey and herbs.
+If you cannot do without books go to antiquarian books market, every 1st Sunday of the month, at Place de l’Hôtel de Ville.In this market, I bought some French cheese such as Tome de Chevre and St. Marcellin recommended by the locals, jams, honey and herbs.
 Check out Aix-en-Provence website to plan your visit.

-#2.
 If you want to immerse yourself in the world of French flavors another market that I really liked is in Arles.
 It opens every Saturday morning at Place de la République and it winds through the French boulevards for over 2 km.
 The typical Provencal flavors are a real invitation to taste: spices, goat cheese, the flower of salt of the Camargue, fish and meats such as bull, and honey.
-The products are very genuine and they are produced by organic farmers who travel to markets to sell their products.
+The products are very genuine.
+The organic farmers are the producers and they gol to markets to sell their fresh products.

 The Flea market is held every Sunday morning at 4 Avenue Des Otages with special deals on crafts stuff.
 Then, every year for the Easter weekend and the weekend of 15 August, the city organizes the Fair at the Flea, with the market of fleas at night.